 Bathing Water Quality

 The Environment Agency takes up to twenty water samples at each of England’s designated bathing waters during the bathing water season between May and September each year.
 A classification for each bathing water is calculated annually based on samples from the previous four years.
-These classifications are, from best to worst:
+These classifications are:

-- sufficient – the water meets minimum standards
+- Sufficient – the water meets the minimum standard

-- poor – the water has not met the new minimum standards.
-Work is planned to improve bathing waters not yet reaching Sufficient
+- Poor – the water has not met the minimum standard.
+Work to improve quality at Poor sites are detailed in the site’s profile.

 A sample tells us the quality of the water at that specific time, but water can change even over the course of one day.
 In each sample we test for bacteria that indicate whether there is faecal matter in the water.
-The bacteria we test for are:
+These bacteria are known as faecal indicator organisms or FIOs and the specific ones that we test for are:

-When more of these bacteria are present in a bathing water there are greater risks to bathers' health.
-The standards we use are specified in the Bathing Water Directive and are based on World Health Organisation research which recorded the incidence of gastrointestinal disease (stomach upsets) in people bathing in waters of differing bacterial concentrations.
+When more of these FIOs are present in a bathing water they can indicate greater risks to a bathers' health.
+The standards we use for levels of FIOs are specified in the Bathing Water Regulations and are based on World Health Organisation research which recorded the frequency of stomach upsets in people bathing in differing water quality.

 Water Quality Assessments

-From the end of the 2015 bathing water season all designated bathing waters will be classified as excellent, good, sufficient or poor.
-The classifications are based on a detailed statistical analysis of the sample measurements taken over a four year period.
+Designated bathing waters in England have tough water quality targets to achieve.
+Concentrations of Escherichia coli (EC) and Intestinal enterococci (IE) are used to classify a bathing water.
+The classifications are based on the analysis of samples taken over a four year period.
 If a step change in quality has occurred because of an improvement action such as new sewerage infrastructure, only data collected since the action will be assessed.